concur/developer.concur.com/src/api-reference/callouts/launch-external-url-v4.markdown

 *	The client Expense administrator must configure a new form field and add the field to the desired form before this service can be used.

 ## Prior Versions
-The [V1 of Launch External URL](https://developer.concur.com/api-reference/callouts/launch-external-url.html) will continue to work only at the Expense Entry level on the Gateway UI.
-V1 Launch External URL is not available on the NextGen UI for Concur Expense.
+The [Launch External URL v1](https://developer.concur.com/api-reference/callouts/launch-external-url.html) will continue to work only at the Expense Entry level.
+Launch External URL v1 is not available on the NextGen UI for Concur Expense.

 ## Contents